jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-14-polymerizationinator.md

 Now *that* is what I'm talking about.

 So what in the world just happened?
 Well, when we're recursively building up all of these counts, we're going to run into `count(a, b, n)` more than once in the same layer.
 Especially as the sequence gets longer and longer, there are going to be *many* duplicates.
 And what's more, once you hit one of those cases, *all* of the recursive calls from that point on will be the same.
-What `cache` does is tell the computer to calculate a given answer (for input `a, b, depth`) *once* and store ({{< wikipedia "memoize" >}}) the answer.
+What `cache` does is tell the computer to calculate a given answer (for input `a, b, depth`) *once* and store ([[wiki:memoize]]()) the answer.
 So we only have to do each branch once.
 This cuts out a *huge* amount of work.

 And... it lets us run the full 40 *really* quickly: